dannystewart/purviewer/README.md

 ## Requirements

 - Python 3.13+
-- Microsoft Purview audit log CSV export
+- Microsoft Purview audit log CSV export (for SharePoint/Exchange analysis)
+- Microsoft Entra sign-ins CSV export (for sign-in analysis)

+**Important Note**: The sign-in analysis feature uses a different data source than the main Purview analysis.
+While most features analyze data from Microsoft Purview audit logs (SharePoint, OneDrive, Exchange), the `--entra` feature specifically requires a CSV export from Microsoft Entra ID's sign-in logs.
+These are two separate data sources with different formats and column structures.

 The tool automatically detects SharePoint domains and email domains from your audit data, making it work seamlessly with any Microsoft 365 tenant.